sparkflows/sparkflows-docs/docs/databricks/reading-writing.rst

 Databricks Workflow execution
 ++++++++

-Below is the output of executing the above workflow which Save the data to Databricks table.
+Below is the output of executing the above workflow which saves the data to Databricks table.

 .. figure:: ../_assets/configuration/savedatabricksworkflowexecution.PNG
    :alt: Databricks